 Provision for the early years is outstanding.
 This enables children to acquire new skills, knowledge and understanding very well.Ofsted 2015/2016

-We currently offer two sessions daily, with 30 children in each session.
+We currently offer two sessions daily, with up to 30 children attending in each session.

 We have a qualified and experienced staff who ensure that your child learns in a caring and stimulating environment.